Muream/EzLogging/README.md

 * Run `python main.py` to start EzLogging or double clic the file if you've set it to be executed with python by default.

 # Setup
-On the first launch, the settings window will open, if not, open it from File > Settings.
+* On the first launch, the settings window will open, if not, open it from File > Settings.
-You need to fill everything except the CS:GO stuff.
-ffmpeg **NEEDS** to be in your PATH.
+* ffmpeg **NEEDS** to be in your PATH.

 ## Brief explanation of the settings